braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 :::note[**Section 3.2 Overview**]

-A tree forms the vacuum, but among finite trees, which satisfies maximal readiness for construction and relational equity?
-This section refines candidates via exclusions targeting defects like degree asymmetries, automorphism transitivity gaps, and suboptimal rewrite densities, until the regular Bethe fragment prevails, with internal vertices at fixed $k_{deg} \geq 3$, leaves at degree 1, and uniform truncation from the infinite lattice.
+A tree forms the vacuum, but among the infinite set of finite trees, which one satisfies the maximal readiness for construction and relational equity?
+We cannot pick randomly, for nature abhors arbitrary bias.
+This section refines the list of candidates via exclusions targeting defects like degree asymmetries, automorphism transitivity gaps, and suboptimal rewrite densities.
+We continue this process of pruning the possibilities until the regular Bethe fragment prevails.
+In this structure, internal vertices branch at a fixed degree $k_{deg} \geq 3$, leaves sit at degree $1$, and the graph represents a uniform truncation from the infinite lattice.

-The method focuses on static axiom compliance under primitives, quanta, and order, using a score that trades off automorphism group logarithm against orbit Shannon entropy for uniformity.
-Chains drop first, their low sites and girth issues limiting rewrites; skewed trees next, their levels splitting orbits and adding positional biases; irregular branchings last, their degree spreads cutting entropy below relational maxima.
-Small-$N$ censuses, like $N=10$ where filters trim 106 trees to one Bethe with score $\mathcal{O} \approx 3.87$, plus asymptotic regularity fractions to $1/(k_{deg}-1)$, validate the process.
+The method focuses on static axiom compliance under primitives, quanta, and order.
+We employ a scoring function that trades off the logarithm of the automorphism group against orbit Shannon entropy to maximize uniformity.
+We find that chains drop first; their low number of sites and girth issues limit their capacity for rewrites.
+Skewed trees drop next; their uneven levels split orbits and add positional biases that would warp the physics of the early universe.
+Irregular branchings drop last; their degree spreads cut entropy below relational maxima.
+We validate this process through small-$N$ censuses, such as $N=10$ where filters trim $106$ trees to one Bethe with a superior score, and by analyzing asymptotic regularity fractions.

-This optimal vacuum [(§3.2.1)](#3.2.1) enables compliance and efficiency: abundant 2-paths for ignition, near-transitive symmetries to avert update breaks.
-The fragment offers an equitable start, its even distribution supporting uniform geometrogenesis from root to edge.
+This optimal vacuum [(§3.2.1)](#3.2.1) enables both compliance and efficiency.
+It provides abundant $2$-paths for ignition and possesses near-transitive symmetries to avert update breaks.
+The fragment offers an equitable start, its even distribution supporting uniform geometrogenesis from the root to the edge.
+We have found the flattest, fairest possible beginning for the universe, ensuring that the laws of physics are the same everywhere because the space they inhabit is the same everywhere.
 :::

 ### 3.2.1 Theorem: The Optimal Vacuum {#3.2.1}

 :::info[**Uniqueness of the Regular Bethe Fragment as the Maximally Compliant Initial State established by Sequential Exclusion**]

 The initial state $G_0$ constitutes a unique structure designated as a **Regular Bethe Fragment**.
 This structure is a finite, rooted, outward-directed tree possessing a fixed internal coordination number $k_{deg} \ge 3$.
 The root vertex and all internal vertices exhibit an out-degree of exactly $k_{deg}$, while all leaf vertices exhibit an out-degree of zero.
-This structure maximizes the number of compliant rewrite sites [(§3.3.2)](#3.3.2) per vertex while simultaneously maximizing relational uniformity across vertices.
+This structure maximizes the number of compliant rewrite sites [(§3.3.2)](#3.3.2) per vertex while simultaneously maximizing relational uniformity across vertices. [(Woess, 2000)](/monograph/appendices/a-references#A.71)

 ### 3.2.1.1 Definition: The Regular Bethe Fragment {#3.2.1.1}